EnvoyAI/examples/FAQ.md

 ## Docker and Machine API

 #### How do I quickly adapt an already working dockerfile?
-See our [caffe-cpp_classification](./caffe-cpp_classification/Dockerfile) example.
-It is an adaption of a caffe image recognition sample.
+See our [test-echo](./test-echo/Dockerfile) machine for a simple example, or the [caffe-cpp_classification](./caffe-cpp_classification/Dockerfile) machine, an adaption of a caffe image recognition sample, for a slighly more complicated example.

-For this example we just needed to specify an __ENTRYPOINT__ that would provide the path for the image input, and write the metadata __LABELs__.
+For these examples, we just needed to specify an __ENTRYPOINT__ that would provide the path for the image input, and write the metadata __LABELs__.
-The only other required work was to modify the existing project to write the appropriate output files.
+The only other required work is to modify the existing project to write the appropriate output files.
 See the [Diff](https://github.com/jaketaylorpro/caffe/commit/a90ddca0e384c04d4d0ec0c49e0e7b07c6f0cb07) in our fork of the Caffe repo.

 #### How do I view debugging information about my machine when its running on the platform?
 All logs, captured from your executable's stdout and stderr, are viewable in the Machine Administration panel, under the logs tab.
-We are currently working on expanding debugging and error handling capabilities
+We are currently working on expanding debugging and error handling capabilities.

 #### How do I get started with Docker?
 To download and install Docker please visit [www.docker.com](https://www.docker.com/get-docker)